nsubordin81/educational-python-variants/Research.md

 ### C, C++, Fortran Extensions

-You can write extensions to python in C, C++ and even Fortran (though I didn't look into this last one very much).
-In addition to giving you speed, it enables you to define new built in python types and also make C system calls within your code.
+You can write extensions to Python in C, C++ and even Fortran (though I didn't look into this last one very much).
+In addition to giving you speed, it enables you to define new built in Python types and also make C system calls within your code.

-However, rather than writing these extensions in C/C++, which has its own set of documentation on docs.python.org, https://docs.python.org/3/extending/extending.html is advised that you use one of the higher level tools like Cython and Numba that allow you to write these extensions in a special superset of python
+However, rather than writing these extensions in C/C++, which has its own set of documentation on docs.Python.org, https://docs.Python.org/3/extending/extending.html is advised that you use one of the higher level tools like Cython and Numba that allow you to write these extensions in a special superset of Python

 ### Explore Modules, Frameworks and Platforms

-There is an appetite for python in the scientific community because it is a fully featured language that is easy to work with, you can get something up and running quickly and iteratively with it.
-As a result, the community using python for scientific applications have made a lot of efforts towards making python run faster either by overcoming its limitations or extending it with new libraries that are highly optimized for the types of operations that are typically performed.
-There is a suite of packages like SciPy, Numpy, and Pandas, that rely on optimized math libraries like Linear Algebra Package (LAPACK) and Basic Linear Algebra Subprograms (BLAS), and also do things like suspending the Global Interpreter lock to perform parallel operations: https://developer.ibm.com/languages/python/articles/ba-accelerate-python/
+There is an appetite for Python in the scientific community because it is a fully featured language that is easy to work with, you can get something up and running quickly and iteratively with it.
+As a result, the community using Python for scientific applications have made a lot of efforts towards making Python run faster either by overcoming its limitations or extending it with new libraries that are highly optimized for the types of operations that are typically performed.
+There is a suite of packages like SciPy, Numpy, and Pandas, that rely on optimized math libraries like Linear Algebra Package (LAPACK) and Basic Linear Algebra Subprograms (BLAS), and also do things like suspending the Global Interpreter lock to perform parallel operations: https://developer.ibm.com/languages/Python/articles/ba-accelerate-Python/

 ### Newer Python Features For Concurrency and Parallelism

-Core cPython has also made additions to its concurrency support in the standard library in python 3+ to give you asynchronous capabilities for operations like I/O and also the multiprocessor package that gets around the Global Interpreter Lock (GIL) by going up one level to spawn new processes and different CPU cores that each have their own GIL.
+Core cPython has also made additions to its concurrency support in the standard library in Python 3+ to give you asynchronous capabilities for operations like I/O and also the multiprocessor package that gets around the Global Interpreter Lock (GIL) by going up one level to spawn new processes and different CPU cores that each have their own GIL.

 ## Why would you take the reimplementing Python or using Python variant approach over something that just works with cPython?

 ### cPython just doesn't have the feature and you think it should

-Stackless python and Pypy are both good examples of this.
-Stackless was and effort to create a python language that would support continuations.
+Stackless Python and Pypy are both good examples of this.
+Stackless was and effort to create a Python language that would support continuations.
 Here's some interesting remarks around that: http://wiki.c2.com/?StacklessPython.

-Pypy was conceived from the desire to be 'python written in python'.
-It achieved python written in a slightly restricted rpython, but also has achieved much more, like an interpreter that can generate just-in-time compilers for dynamic languages other than python. https://rpython.readthedocs.io/en/latest/
+Pypy was conceived from the desire to be 'Python written in Python'.
+It achieved Python written in a slightly restricted rPython, but also has achieved much more, like an interpreter that can generate just-in-time compilers for dynamic languages other than Python. https://rPython.readthedocs.io/en/latest/

 ### Using the other implementation saves you from having to write custom code

-Cython is a great example of this, it allows you to write extensions in python that is only slightly modified, so you don't have to go through the process of learning to write them in C/C++
+Cython is a great example of this, it allows you to write extensions in Python that is only slightly modified, so you don't have to go through the process of learning to write them in C/C++

-If you can achieve significant performance boosts with Pypy and your code is at the right python version then this can save you from having to write extensions in the first place
+If you can achieve significant performance boosts with Pypy and your code is at the right Python version then this can save you from having to write extensions in the first place

-If you have a main application built in java or c# and you want to provide the ability for people to script plugins or other features in an older version of python, then Jython or IronPython could be a good fit.
+If you have a main application built in java or c# and you want to provide the ability for people to script plugins or other features in an older version of Python, then Jython or IronPython could be a good fit.
 In this case you really want interoperability between the languages without having to deal with message transfer and handcoding a lot of serialization and deserialization yourself

-## Why Wouldn't You Switch Implementations To Of These When you need their features?
+## Why Wouldn't You Switch Implementations To One Of These Whenever You Need Their Features?

 The obvious one here is just lack of support for recent language features.
 If one part of your application could really benefit from just in time compilation speedup but another part relies on a 3.9 feature, as if this